 - Today, the Cleveland Natural Science Club meets in the Lodge from February through November on the first Saturday of each month.
 A program on a natural science subject is held at 7:30 PM.
 It is open to the public.
 The program subjects are listed on this website and in the Cleveland Metroparks Emerald Necklace.
 In December, a Christmas tea and open house is held, and is open to the public.
 It has been held since 1938,

 Look About Lodge

-- 1935: Professor Persing, in conjunction with the Metropark’s Landscape Architect, sought out a new location on which to build a new “Look About Lodge” designed to serve the expanded membership (of over 200).
+- 1935: Professor Persing, in conjunction with the Metropark’s Landscape Architect, sought out a new location on which to build a new “Look About Lodge”.
+It was designed to serve the expanded membership (of over 200).
 The prototype was Old Faithful Lodge in Yellowstone National Park, which a number of members had visited.